simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 - **Security Requirements**: Tailor your selection to meet the specific security needs of your systems.
 PowerShell and Python excel in different aspects of security, so align your choice with your organization's priorities.

-- **Compatibility**: Evaluate compatibility with existing systems and scripts.
-Seamless integration can save time and resources in the long run.
+- **Compatibility**: Evaluate compatibility with existing systems and scripts. smooth integration can save time and resources in the long run.

 - **Regulatory Compliance**: Ensure compliance with government regulations such as the **NIST Cybersecurity Framework** and the **General Data Protection Regulation (GDPR)**.
 Your choice of scripting language should support adherence to these regulations.